Kolkhoz: Basic statistics for the Soviet Union

 Source: Statistical Yearbook of the USSR, various years, State Statistical Committee of the USSR, Moscow.

-Disappearance of the kolkhoz after 1991
+Kolkhozes after 1991

-With the dissolution of the Soviet Union in December 1991, the former Soviet republics became target for criminal interests and the unstable financial situation undermined any perspective for their development.
-The general policy of transition from the Soviet centrally planned economy to a market economy was announced.
+With the dissolution of the Soviet Union in December 1991, the general policy of transition from the Soviet centrally planned economy to a market economy was announced.
 The number of kolkhozes and sovkhozes declined rapidly after 1992, while other corporate forms gained in prominence.

 Still, field surveys conducted in CIS countries in the 1990s generally indicated that, in the opinion of the members and the managers, many of the new corporate farms behaved and functioned for all practical reasons like the old kolkhozes.
 Formal re-registration did not produce radical internal restructuring of the traditional Soviet farm.